this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - strokes
      - number of strokes until pressure increase is seen value (Integer or Float)

 This function is for the calculation of washout depth by pumping material to plug the hole and using the number of strokes when a pressure increase is seen.
-It takes in three value inputs(Integers or Floats) and two unit inputs(Strings).
+It takes in three value inputs(Integers or Floats) and two units inputs(Strings).
 To see the range of pipe capacity units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 To see the range of stroke volume units that can be input into the function see the Stroke Volume units section under Production Conversions.
 The function returns a dictionary of the washout depth with the different depth units.
 To see the range of depth units that can be returned and values, see the example code below or review the Length units section of General Conversions.

 .. code:: python